Chapter 7 Global and local spatial autocorrelation

 ## $K

-So the Moran’s I here is 0.13, which is not very large.
-The Index is bounded by -1 and 1, and 0.13 is not large, but it is still above zero, so we might want to explore whether this is significant using a test of statistical significance for this statistic.
+So the Moran’s I here is 0.0527769, which is not very large.
+The Index is usually bounded by -1 and 1 (the exact bounds depend on the weights matrix used - when the matrix is row-standardised it will always be between -1 and 1), so 0.0527769 is not large, but it is still above zero, so we might want to explore whether this is significant using a test of statistical significance for this statistic.

 The Spatial Autocorrelation (Global Moran’s I) tool is an inferential statistic, which means that the results of the analysis are always interpreted within the context of its null hypothesis.
 For the Global Moran’s I statistic, the null hypothesis states that the attribute being analysed is randomly distributed among the features in your study area; said another way, the spatial processes promoting the observed pattern of values is random chance.
 Imagine that you could pick up the values for the attribute you are analysing and throw them down onto your features, letting each value fall where it may.
 This process (picking up and throwing down the values) is an example of a random chance spatial process.
 When the p-value returned by this tool is statistically significant, you can reject the null hypothesis.